azutoolkit/cql/docs/coreconcepts/migrations.md

 # Migrations

 Database migrations are essential for managing changes to your schema over time in a controlled manner.
 In CQL, migrations are handled through the `Migration` and `Migrator` classes.
-This guide will help you understand how to create, apply, rollback, and manage migrations using `Cql::Migrator` in your projects.
+This guide will help you understand how to create, apply, rollback, and manage migrations using `CQL::Migrator` in your projects.

 #### Why Use Migrations?